 It is the responsibility of all staff to cater for the special educational needs of the children in their classes.
 The class teacher will cater for the child's needs through the delivery of the curriculum throughout each day.
 Differentiation will be applied through task, support or expectation of outcome, depending on the needs of the individual.
 The class teacher has the overall responsibility for the progress of every child in their class and will ensure that work provided is in line with the Learning Support Plan; has adequate support in place and also maintains high expectations for the child at their own standard.
 The class teacher will oversee and plan the education programme, which will be monitored frequently.
-Teaching assistants and specialist SEN teachers can work with children both in discreet small group settings in the classroom and offer targeted one-to-one and small group support where appropriate.
-We also have dedicated support teachers who withdraw children for targeted intervention on a one-to-one or small group basis.
+Teaching assistants can work with children both in discreet small group settings in the classroom and offer targeted one-to-one and small group support where appropriate.

 There is a school governor (Sue Harrison) with the key responsibility for SEN; she is aware of the school's policies and procedures and is updated where appropriate.
 Although the governor will not directly support children, along with the Headteacher, she will oversee that suitable procedures are in place.